 What I didn’t know at the time was the nickname for rúgbrauð amongst in-the-know Icelanders.
 It’s hverabrauð…in English, this roughly translates to “thunder bread”.

 How it acquired this evocative and oh-so-accurate monicker is due to the fact that there is a TON OF FIBER in each tiny loaf of rúgbrauð thanks to the use of dark rye flour.
-It’s so sweet and soft and SMALL, I innocently ate the whole thing blissfully ignorant of the intestinal horror to come.
-The entire beginning-to-end experience is perhaps best communicated via emoji:
+It’s so sweet and soft and SMALL, I innocently ate the whole thing blissfully ignorant of the explosive, gas-laden intestinal horror to come.

 As noted on icelandfoodcentre.com: